Introducing Store ID: Connecting POI data to the real world

 • Category taxonomy: The world is highly nuanced, and an expansive category taxonomy gives clients increased visibility into what a POI is.
 While all considered dining, a steakhouse, Mcdonalds, and a food truck are vastly different experiences, and a provider should be able to differentiate and provide context.
 Category taxonomy varies from provider to provider; for example, Google offers 96 different categories for POI categorization.
 In comparison, Safegraph offers 400+, while Foursquare offers 1100+ categories and subcategories.

 While fill rate, attributes, and taxonomy are important to consider, accuracy should be the ultimate factor in selecting a POI provider.
 All providers will have safeguards and validation tools built into their data process to ensure updates – the model each provider employs to detect change is the key differentiator.
 The world is constantly evolving, so models must be scrutinized to address changes in the real world.
 Because these models provide a vast majority of Places data, they cannot be stale.
-For example, Foursquare recently updated its Geosummarizer Model.
-By updating this model and keeping data fresh, the Geosummarizaer Model releases over 2.4 million updates each month.
+For example, Foursquare recently innovated the Geosummarizer model.
+By enhancing this model and keeping data fresh, the Geosummarizer model releases over 2.4 million updates each month to the Places dataset.

 Strong Places data providers will have some form of human verification for their data, including for Store IDs.
 It’s no longer sufficient to rely on bots performing web crawls to source and validate data – while bots are unmatched at crawling, they lack the flexibility and intuition that a human offers.
 The world is dynamic, and humans are best at understanding that.
 Like rich attributes, few providers can offer human validation at scale, often relying on internal teams and validation through first-party apps to accomplish verification.
 It’s important to be aware of different quality factors when sourcing a Store ID provider.